Civilians have better opportunities to promote peace in Sudan

 The work of the Finnish organisation CMI has improved dialogue in war-torn Sudan.

-Thanks to the dialogue supported by the peace mediation organisation CMI, founded by President and Nobel Peace Laureate Martti Ahtisaari, cooperation between Sudan’s political parties, civil activists and trade unions has been strengthened.
-These groups have been able to build consensus on key issues concerning Sudan’s future and exchange views on how to restart political negotiations to transition to democracy.
+Thanks to dialogue supported by CMI – Martti Ahtisaari Peace Foundation, cooperation between Sudan’s political parties, civil society organisations and trade unions has been strengthened.
+These groups have been able to build consensus on key issues concerning Sudan’s future and exchange views on how political negotiations could be restarted to support a transition to democracy.

-Sudanese women also now have better opportunities to influence the political process to end the war and restart the peace process, thanks to CMI’s support.
-The goal is to secure the progress made in women’s status since the country’s 2019 revolution.
+Sudanese women also have better opportunities to influence efforts to end the war and restart the peace process thanks to CMI’s support.
+The aim is to safeguard the progress made in the status of women since Sudan’s 2019 revolution.
+Workshops organised for Sudanese women in 2024 addressed topics including mental health and psychosocial support.
+The workshops strengthened women’s negotiation skills and their capacity to participate in political dialogue.

 Background

-In April 2023, a civil war broke out in Sudan when a power struggle between two factions of the military government turned into an open conflict.
+In April 2023, a civil war broke out in Sudan when a power struggle between two military factions escalated into an open conflict.
 The military had halted the country’s transition to democracy in October 2021 by overthrowing the civilian government.

 The war has had devastating consequences.
-Tens of thousands have died.
-The UN Refugee Agency (UNHCR) estimated in June 2024 that there were now more than 10 million internally displaced persons in the country.
-Every second Sudanese is in need of humanitarian aid.
-The risk of the war spreading beyond the country’s borders is increasing.
+Tens of thousands of people have been killed.
+In December 2025, the UN Refugee Agency (UNHCR) estimated that the number of internally displaced people and refugees had reached nearly 13 million.
+Every second Sudanese is in need of humanitarian assistance.
+The risk of the conflict spreading beyond Sudan’s borders continues to grow.

-In addition to ending the violence, political negotiations for a transition to democracy must be restarted.
+In addition to ending the violence, political negotiations on a transition to democracy must be restarted.
 A key part of the solution is transferring power from the military to civilians.
-Without civilian involvement, sustainable peace cannot be achieved in Sudan.
+Without civilian participation, sustainable peace cannot be achieved in Sudan.

-CMI promotes the empowerment of civilians in Sudan with the support of the Ministry for Foreign Affairs of Finland.
-In 2023, the ministry supported the project with EUR 380,000.
+CMI, founded by President and Nobel Peace Prize laureate Martti Ahtisaari, promotes opportunities for civilians to influence peace efforts in Sudan with support from the Ministry for Foreign Affairs of Finland.
+In 2024, the Ministry for Foreign Affairs supported the project with approximately EUR 280,000.